hatimeria/HatimeriaExtJSBundle/Resources/doc/index.rst

             $pager->addColumnAlias('createdAt.date', 'createdAt');

             // this function is called on every record found to make it accesible for json formatter
+            // if not function is specified config mappings are used
             $pager->setToStoreFunction(function($entity) { $entity->toStoreArray() });

             $qb = $pager->getQueryBuilder();